krak3n/Facio/README.md

 Facio is still in early development and there is still a lot to do, this list is in order or priority:

+ * Simple Default Template Bundled with the Package
  * Code refactoring (Template and Config classes specifically)
  * Support for Mercurial and SVN repositories
  * Write more tests